afuhflynn/Python_crash_course/Lesson3/NOTES.md

 #### Float numbers

-These are whole decimal point numbers. e.g
+These are whole number values with decimal points. e.g

 ```python